Heyzap/marmalade_wrapper/README.md

 	```
 1. Build the Xcode project that opens for you.
 It's located in `build_heyzap_iphone_iphone_xcode`.
 If there are no errors, this will update the lib at `lib/libHeyzap_d.a`
 	1. The `_d` designates that the lib was built in the "Debug" configuration.
 You can build the "Release" configuration by [changing the scheme of the build](http://stackoverflow.com/a/5387158/2544629).
 You should build both.
 	1. If you see an error like this: `clang: error: invalid argument '-miphoneos-version-min=6.0' not allowed with '-mios-simulator-version-min=5.1'`, set the deployment target to the generic `iOS Device` setting or the name of the actual device you have plugged in to your computer (not required to have one at this step) instead of the iOS simulator.
-This setting shouldn't really matter since we're not running anything on device at this step, but we've added a special compiler flag for the minumum OS version for compatibility with AdMob (see `Heyzap_uild.mkf`) and it requires that this setting be chosen.
+This setting shouldn't really matter since we're not running anything on device at this step, but we've added a special compiler flag for the minumum OS version for compatibility with AdMob (see `Heyzap_build.mkf`) and it requires that this setting be chosen.

 ### Android specifics
 #### Adding extra jars (for other networks supported by Heyzap Mediation)
 1. Put the `.jar` in the "incoming" directory
-1. Add it to Heyzap.mkf as an `android-external-jars`
+1. Add it to `Heyzap.mkf` as an `android-external-jars` in the `deployments {}` section
+	1. i.e.: `android-external-jars="incoming/heyzap-ads-sdk.jar"`
-1. Add it to Heyzap_android_java.mkb as a `librarypath`
+1. Add it to `Heyzap_android_java.mkb` as a `librarypath`
+	1. i.e.: `librarypath "incoming/heyzap-ads-sdk.jar"`
 1. Add any required manifest additions to an `xml` file in `android_manifests/` (permissions in `{network}.xml` and activities in `{network}_application.xml` is the naming convention, they are separate because they go in different sections of the manifest XML.
 1. Add the required manifest files as `android-extra-application-manifest=""` and `android-extra-manifest=""` in Heyzap.mkf
 1. If more changes need to be made to the manifest that don't go under the `<manifest>` or `<application>` tags, you'll need to add those to your app's manifest instead (see `heyzaptest/heyzap_manifest.xml`)